sschwarzer/ftputil/doc/README.txt

     ftputil@lists.sschwarzer.net
     ftputil-tickets@lists.sschwarzer.net

-  The first list requires a subscription before you can post.
-The second list is read-only anway.
+  The ftputil list [4] requires a subscription before you can post.
+  The ftputil-tickets list [5] is read-only anway.

   Thanks to Codespeak.net for having hosted the lists for almost ten years. :-)